 - Preservation Alliance, J.A.
 Gallery Community Action Award

 - B.A.
 Penn State University - 1999, Philosophy, Engineering, Photography

 - Citizen's Planning Institute - 2013, Planning/Zoning and Economic Development

 As a 4th generation Philadelphian, in the last 11 years Jeff has helped hundreds of creative and community-minded folks create homes and spaces across the region.
 Jeff has toured as an instrumentalist, ran a record label, and taught darkroom photography at Fleisher Art Memorial for many years.
 Past President and now Board Member of East Kensington Neighbors Association (EKNA), Jeff addresses neighborhood issues, open space protection and the need for heartful urban planning.
-He completed the Citizen Planning Institute at the invitation of the City Planning Commission.
-His work in both real estate and community has been noted by leaders from City Hall to the streets of Kensington.
-Jeff also partners with the NKCDC for their housing counseling program and various revitalizing projects.
+He helped start the Citizen Planning Institute and his work in real estate and community has been noted by leaders from City Hall to the streets of Kensington.
+Jeff has partnered with the NKCDC for their housing counseling program and many revitalization projects.

-Serving people of all walks and budgets, he considers this a most exciting time for Philadelphia.
-“The city is blossoming, you can make your place here whatever your calling is.
+Jeff serves people of all walks and budgets.
+“The city is blossoming; you can make your place here whatever your calling is.
 I work with baristas, musicians, and bankers alike, so long as there is heart in the endeavor.”